tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 ---
-title: "Learning to touch type using the Colemak layout"
+title: "Learning to touchtype using the Colemak layout"
 lang: en
 ---

 I was always interested in keyboards and keyboard layouts: typing faster, reducing wrist injuries, and morover never looking back at my keyboard.
 After all, Azerty/Qwerty were not made for developers.
-So last year, I decided to spend some time learning to touch type using a new layout, the [Colemak](http://colemak.com/).
+So last year, I decided to spend some time learning to touchtype using a new layout, the [Colemak](http://colemak.com/).

-This is the result of my experience in learning to touch type and how I remapped my brain (hard!) during a two-month period.
+This is the result of my experience in learning to touchtype and how I remapped my brain (hard!) during a two-month period.

 ## Colemak